Optimal Intervention in Economic Networks using Influence Maximization Methods: Application to WIOD dataset

-As shown in the previous section, there are greedy algorithms with $(1-1/e-\epsilon)$-approximations.
+Based on our main results in the previous section, under appropriate assumptions and randomization of thresholds, the network intervention problem is monotone submodular.
+In this case there are known greedy algorithms that provide $(1-1/e-\epsilon)$-approximations.
+For the reader's convenience, we provide these explicitly in Appendix~\ref{sec:algorithms} (Algorithm~\ref{alg:int_greedy} and Algorithm~\ref{alg:frac_greedy}).
 The general structure of these greedy algorithms is to start with an empty seed set $S_0$ and, iteratively, add the node $u$ to $S_0$ that gives the maximum marginal gain.
 Since the thresholds are random, determining the maximum marginal gain in each step involves estimating the expected size of resulting cascades $\sigma(S_0\cup\{u\})$ for a number of nodes $u$.
-This is typically done through Monte Carlo estimation of the expectation.
-For large networks, these Monte Carlo approximations become prohibitively slow, although still within polynomial time.\footnote{As an area of future research, it would be interesting to examine whether asymptotic results on the size of the cascade \'a la \cite{amini2016resilience} could replace part of the Monte Carlo approximations.}
+This is typically done through Monte Carlo estimation of the expectation integral.
+For large networks, for which these integrals are very high-dimensional, the Monte Carlo approximations become prohibitively slow, although still within polynomial time with the Monte Carlo capped at a constant factor.\footnote{As an area of future research, it would be interesting to examine whether asymptotic results on the size of the cascade \'a la \cite{amini2016resilience} could replace part of the Monte Carlo approximations.} This is the case for the size of networks in these simulations.

-In practice, heuristic algorithms are used in influence maximization to try to estimate the greedy algorithm in faster time.
-For instance \texttt{DiscountFrac} used in \cite{demaine14} starts with an empty seed set $S_0$ and iteratively adds the node $u$ to $S_0$ that would exert the most total influence on the remaining unactivated nodes.
-In particular, given the initial activation set $S$ at the beginning of a step, \texttt{DiscountFrac} picks the node $u$ that maximizes $\|f(\{u\})\Ind_{A\setminus\{u\}}\|_1$ for remaining uninfluenced set $A$.
-We define these influence maximization algorithms formally in Appendix~\ref{sec:algorithms}.
+In practice, heuristic algorithms are used in influence maximization to try to estimate the greedy algorithm in faster time with large success.
+For instance \texttt{DiscountFrac} used in \cite{demaine14} starts with an empty seed set $S_0$ and iteratively adds the node $u$ to $S_0$ that would exert the most total impact on the remaining defaulting nodes.
+In particular, given the initial intervention seed set $S$ at the beginning of a step, \texttt{DiscountFrac} picks the node $u$ that maximizes $\|f(\{u\})\Ind_{A\setminus\{u\}}\|_1$ for remaining uninfluenced set $A$.
+We provide an explicit description of \texttt{DiscountFrac} in Appendix~\ref{sec:algorithms} (Algorithm~\ref{alg:discount_frac}).

 In our simulations, we adapt \texttt{DiscountFrac} to choose the node $u$ that maximizes